-Whether you or your franchisor have the right to terminate your agreement, and in which circumstances, will normally be determined by the terms of the contract.
-However, if a franchisor proposes to terminate an agreement before it expires, they must follow the processes set out in the Code (e.g. provide reasonable notice), except where special circumstances apply.
+Whether you (the franchisee) have, or your franchisor has, the right to terminate your agreement, and in which circumstances, will normally be determined by the terms of the contract.
+However, if a franchisor proposes to terminate an agreement before it expires, they must follow the processes set out in the Code (for example, provide reasonable notice), except where special circumstances apply.

-Your ability to transfer your franchise to another person may be subject to certain conditions set out in your franchise agreement (e.g. firstly obtaining the franchisor’s consent).
+Your ability to transfer or sell the franchise to another person may be subject to certain conditions set out in your franchise agreement (for example, firstly obtaining the franchisor’s consent).
 If you seek the franchisor’s consent to a transfer, that consent cannot be unreasonably withheld.
 A franchisor will be taken to have consented to the transfer if it doesn’t object within a certain period.

-A franchisor may revoke its consent to a transfer within 14 days of granting it by advising you in writing of the decision and setting out the reasons.
+A franchisor may revoke its consent to a transfer within 14 days of granting it by advising the franchisee in writing of the decision and setting out the reasons.
 The franchisor must not unreasonably revoke its consent.

-The Code doesn’t give you an automatic right to renew or extend your franchise agreement, or to enter into a new agreement after the initial term has ended.
-Whether you have the right to renew or extend your franchise agreement, or enter into a new agreement, will depend on the terms of your individual agreement.
+The Code doesn’t give franchisees an automatic right to a further term after the initial term has ended.
+This will depend on the terms of your individual agreement.

-The Code requires franchisors to outline in their disclosure document what rights prospective franchisees will have at the end of their agreement.
-In addition to this, a franchisor must notify you, at least six months before the end of the franchise term, franchisors have an obligation to notify franchisees of whether they intend to extend your agreement, or grant another franchise agreement.
-If the term is less than six months, the franchisor must notify you one month before the end of term.
+At least six months before the end of the franchise term, franchisors have an obligation to notify franchisees of whether they intend to extend the agreement, or grant another franchise agreement.
+If the term of the agreement is less than six months, the franchisor must notify the franchisee at least one month before the end of the term.